GhassenEljday/React-charts/README.md

 and
 `while (counter <= 7)` for week

-please run the project with `Live server`
+please run the HTML page with `Live server`